peterpaul/cli/README.md

 It does this via an `Instantiator`.

 <pre lang="Java">
-package com.github.peterpaul.cli.instantiator;
+package net.kleinhaneveld.cli.instantiator;

 public interface Instantiator {
     <T> T instantiate(Class<T> aClass);
 }
 </pre>

-A custom `Instantiator` can be registered via `ServiceLoader` in the file `META-INF/services/com.github.peterpaul.cli.instantiator.Instantiator`.
+A custom `Instantiator` can be registered via `ServiceLoader` in the file `META-INF/services/net.kleinhaneveld.cli.instantiator.Instantiator`.

 This mechanism can be used to hook up specific injection framework.